Lampwork glass class

 The term 'lampwork' derives from when glass was melted in the flame of an oil lamp with the artist blowing air into the flame through a pipe or using foot-powered bellows.
 Now artists use oxygen and propane mix torches.
 Using the flame glass can be heated to a molten state and then worked in a solid form or blown in to vessels.
 At the end of the process the glass needs to be annealed in a kiln to remove stresses.

-I currently run two1:1 beginners courses lasting 2 hours.
+I currently run 1:1 or 1:2 beginners courses lasting 2/ 2.5 hours respectively.
 You will melt glass rods over a flame working with colours of your choice and using a variety of decorative techniques.
-In a 2 hour session you can make either glass beads or glass rings.
+In a session you can choose to make either glass beads or glass rings.

 Find out more